PietPtr/Mercurius/README.md

 ```
 {
+    "globalfields": {                                                   // global fields for all
+        "home": "/home/user/",                                          // projects
+    },
     "projects": [
         {
             "name": "Flatsite",                                         // name of the project
             "color": "#ff0097",                                         // color for the button
             "fields": {
-                "path": "/home/user/web/flatsite"                       // fields used by startup commands
+                "path": "$home/web/flatsite"                            // fields used by startup commands
             },
             "windows": {
                 "editor": "atom $path",                                 // all programs needed